-Last verified: 9 July 2026.
-Thailand's visa exemption rules are in transition.
-The current 60-day exemption remains in force.
-A revised 30-day framework has been approved but has not yet been published in the Royal Gazette, and no effective date has been set.
+Last verified: 21 July 2026.
+Thailand's visa exemption rules remain in transition.
+The current 60-day exemption is still in force.
+The Cabinet's original 30-day framework, approved 19 May 2026, was expanded on 14 July 2026 to cover 65 countries and territories instead of the originally announced 57.
+Neither version has been published in the Royal Gazette, and no effective date has been set.
 This article will be updated once that publication occurs.

 | Situation | Current position |